Entries tagged "art"

 There’s a great Toronto-based independent design studio run by Emily Horne and Tim Maly called Border Town that I gave a guest talk in a little while ago.
 I also helped guide them and their participants through the Niagara Fallses, Canadian and American.
 I’m sure you don’t write the plural of Niagara Falls like that but I don’t care.
 I like the idea of Fallses.

 They asked me to write something to coincide with their upcoming exhibit in Detroit.
-Here’s my little essay on growing up in Niagara Falls.

 The best SXSW Panel: Collaboration is the way of the Net, w/ Allee WIllis Kenyatta Cheese + Mary Jo Pehl